Space Utilization Incentive Program (SUIP)

 Description

-As of Fiscal Year 2023 SUIP is funded with $500,000 on an annual basis from Deferred Maintenance funding.
+As of Fiscal Year 2026, SUIP is funded with $500,000 on an annual basis from Deferred Maintenance funding.

 Governance

 Project proposals should be submitted by academic and administrative units via the SUIP Proposal Submission Form.
-The VPAP office will send a call letter to Deans and Chairs inviting units to submit project proposals.
-Proposals will be accepted on an ongoing basis.
-Staff will follow up with the submitting unit to refine the project proposal in collaboration with campus partners.
-SACI will review proposals each semester.
+The VPAP office will send a call letter to Deans and Chairs inviting units to submit project proposals annually.

 Criteria